 Over the past 3 years, we have been working on defining a model, framework, and associated prototype system that realizes distributed discretionary and mandatory access control security.
 The purpose of the work is to control access to legacy and COTS APIs via a mechanism that limits which users (clients) can call which methods of the different APIs that are available in a distributed application, by limiting based on time, data values, and security clearance level.
 Publications have appeared in IFIP WG 11.3, ISSEA 02 and SACMAT 02.
 The current prototype works with Windows NT 4.0 and Linux as OSs, Microsoft Access and Oracle as databases, and JINI 1.1 running under Java 1.3 and Visibroker’s middleware.
 Our prototype supports a Course DB Resource and a Course Client (GUI tool) where students can query course information and enroll in classes, and faculty can query and modify the class schedule.
 To realize distributed MAC and DAC, a Unified Security Resource (USR) has been prototyped in both JINI and CORBA.
 In addition, two other security officer tools have been designed and prototyped, namely: a Security Policy Client (SPC) to manage user roles and establish privileges, and a Security Authorization Client (SAC) for associating roles with actual users.
 The underlying security mechanism is transparent to clients utilizing tools.

-For full details and more information, please click here.
 For further information please contact: S. Demurjian.